-Now, let’s be clear, uploading your audio or video online is not podcasting.
+Now, let’s be clear: uploading your audio or video online is not podcasting.
 To make posted audio and video files a podcast, the right technology needs to be in place to allow automated content downloading and syndication.

 Podcasting uses a process called Really Simple Syndication (RSS).
 A format or specification of XML used to create feeds for consumption by users.
 This is also the technology used in subscribing to blogs.
-RSS is familiar by the orange icon found in web browsers, blog and news sites.
+RSS is familiar by the orange icon found in web browsers, blogs, and news sites.

 Lots of podcast sites let you listen or watch right from the website without having to subscribe, download or sync anything.
 Consuming a few podcasts will help you understand the heart, soul, breadth and depth of podcasting.
-Blubrry.com is a great place to find, host and maintain podcasts too.
+Blubrry.com is a great place to find, host, and maintain podcasts, too.